b-wave/uDSKY/README.md

 The prototype shown here has hand cut plastics so it looks, well it really is, a little sloppy.
 I used this matte black plastic i got from TAP Plastics so it would hold paint a little better than glossy plastic.
-I have not painted anything yet so it looks a little daek side, even *darth-DSKY* right now.
+I have not painted anything yet so it looks a little from the dark side, even *darth-DSKY* right now.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135148.jpg)
 Running the LED Test program 1